-For decades, medical professionals have told concussed athletes to rest, avoid bright lights, and limit activity until asymptomatic.
-But emerging science recommends to avoid rest beyond 3 days, and to participate in active treatments which help to rehabilitate the brain, prevent mental health issues, and eliminate long-term consequences.
+For decades, medical professionals have told concussed individuals to rest, avoid bright lights, and limit activity until asymptomatic.
+But emerging science recommends avoiding rest beyond 3 days, and participating in active treatments which help to rehabilitate the brain, prevent mental health issues, and eliminate long-term consequences.
 A research article in “Pediatrics”, Feb 2015, reported concussed adolescents had more symptoms and slower symptom resolution with strict rest compared to those who had an active recovery.

 At Maximum Physiotherapy, we take a proactive approach to concussions by getting you or your child into the clinic for a pre-concussion baseline test.
 In the event that you do suffer a concussion, having baseline scores to compare to help to take the guesswork out of the return to work/school/activity decision.
 Getting your bell rung is no joke.

 If you have a concussion, we offer a FOUR-STEP Concussion Care Plan: